rajezz/Connect/README.md

 # socialconnect
- a place to share posts and comments
+ a place where you can share posts and comments with your friends